USAFA-ECE/ece346/_sources/glossary.md

 ## Glossary of Logical Terms

 ### Proposition
 A **proposition** is a declarative statement that is either *true* or *false*, but not both.
-It represents the content of a statement regardless of its linguistic form.
+It makes an assertion about reality and can be evaluated for truth.
+The linguistic form (English, math symbols, etc.) doesn’t matter; what matters is whether the content has a definite truth value.

 **Examples:**
 - "The Earth orbits the Sun" is a proposition because it can be evaluated as true.